 If you are customizing the terminology for a parent line, each workspace in that parent line will inherit that same terminology.
 You can always customize each workspace individually if you need to.

-Parent lines themselves inherit their terminology from the parent line type in Settings ⚙️ > Account > Configure workspaces.
-Edit the type to change how it will be displayed in the top-level navigation buttons in Aha! — but be aware that changing a parent line's Type could affect how your hierarchy report is displayed.
+Parent lines themselves inherit their terminology from the parent line Label in Settings ⚙️ > Account > Configure workspaces.
+Edit the label to change how it will be displayed in the top-level navigation buttons in Aha! — but be aware that changing a parent line's Type could affect the hierarchy report and the workspace settings report, which group parent lines with equivalent labels.

 In addition to customizing your terminology, you can also customize the navigation buttons at the top of your Aha! page for each workspace.